Python

 • Client Infrastructure Library Wrapper

-The infrastructure was quite complex, serving as a company-wide system that included a persistence layer, a shared cache, and a messaging component.
-The goal of the client infrastructure library wrapper was to hide most of this complexity from end users.
-This approach not only simplified the use of the infrastructure but also made it compatible with third-party libraries and legacy code.
-For more information see Presentations .
+The underlying infrastructure was a complex company-wide system that integrated three key components: a persistence layer, a shared cache, and a messaging component.
+The purpose of the wrapper was to hide this complexity from end users, simplifying infrastructure usage and enabling easier integration with third-party libraries and legacy systems.

 • Database Design and DB Library Wrapper